-Personal sensing can also be done with wearable or other sensors outside of the smartphone.
+Personal sensing can also be performed using wearable devices or other sensors outside the smartphone.
 We used Empatica and Beddit systems to sense physiology and sleep, respectively.
-The use of watches (e.g., Apple Watch) and wristbands (e.g., Fitbit) for sensing activity and some physiology is also increasing [18,103].
-However, some of these systems can be expensive, and - unlike smartphones - none have been adopted widely enough to assume that most users will already own said devices.
+The use of watches (eg, Apple Watch) and wristbands (eg, Fitbit) for sensing activity and some physiology parameters is also increasing [18,103].
+However, some of these systems can be expensive, and unlike smartphones, none have been adopted widely enough to assume that most users will already own the said devices.
 For research applications, this limitation can be overcome by providing the hardware to participants as needed.

-Though not impossible to do the same in clinical settings, the large number of patients who would require this technology may either limit or increase the cost to scale the sensing system.
+Although it is not impossible to do the same in clinical settings, the large number of patients who would require this technology may either limit or increase the cost to scale the sensing system.

 Both research and clinical applications of sensing systems require some guarantee that the hardware and software will remain available and supported for the duration of the intended use.
-Unfortunately, there are currently high levels of churn among the companies that support these systems given the rapid innovation occurring at this time.
-We collected data for approximately 2.5 years between 2017 – 2019.
+Unfortunately, there are currently high levels of churn among the companies that support these systems, given the rapid innovation occurring at this time.
+We collected data for approximately 2.5 years between 2017 and 2019.
 During this time, Apple bought the company that developed the Beddit Sleep Monitor and discontinued support for previous users.
-Apple re-introduced the sleep sensing system for iPhone users in late 2018 but discontinued it again in early 2022.
-For these reasons, we were able to collect sleep sensing data on fewer than half of our research participants.
+Apple reintroduced the sleep sensing system for iPhone users in late 2018 but discontinued it again in early 2022.
+Therefore, we were able to collect sleep sensing data from fewer than half of our research participants.

-During this same data collection period, there was also churn in the software that we used for sensing geolocation.
-We used the Moves app at the start of the study, but needed to switch to use FollowMee when Facebook acquired the company that developed Moves and discontinued its support.
+During this same data collection period, there was also a churn in the software that we used for sensing geolocation.
+We used the Moves app at the start of the study but needed to switch to the FollowMee app when Facebook acquired the company that developed Moves and discontinued its support.
 However, this software churn was less disruptive because both apps relied on smartphone sensors to acquire the raw geolocation data stream.
-This suggests yet another reason to prefer systems that make use of generic smartphone sensors rather than propriety hardware.
+This suggests yet another reason to prefer systems that make use of generic smartphone sensors rather than proprietary hardware.

 High rates of churn can also affect the perceived acceptability of the software.
 For example, it could be inconvenient to have to adapt to frequent changing of app platforms.

-Additionally, software may be left unmonitored for periods of time leaving new bugs unresolved.
-We saw in our own sample of participants how frustrating technological issues were.
+In addition, software may be left unmonitored for periods, leaving new bugs unresolved.
+In our sample of participants, we observed how frustrating technological issues were.

 Limitations and Future Directions

-Conclusions about acceptability of these sensing methods may not generalize beyond the 3-month study duration.
-Although 3 months represents a notable extension beyond the existing literature on personal sensing in clinical populations, it is likely not long enough given the chronic-relapsing nature of alcohol and other substance use disorders.
+Conclusions regarding the acceptability of these sensing methods may not be generalizable beyond the 3-month study duration.
+Although 3 months represents a notable extension beyond the existing literature on personal sensing in clinical populations, it is likely not long enough, given the chronic-relapsing nature of alcohol and other substance use disorders.
 One potential concern is that the initial novelty of sensing may lead to overestimated adherence and subjective ratings of acceptability that is not sustained for longer periods [104].